chexma/checkmk_plugins/netapp_eseries/README.md

 ### 1.1 checkmk RAW Edition

-- Download the checkmk mkp package netapp_eseries-version.mkp
+- Download the latest checkmk mkp package netapp_eseries-version.mkp
 - Copy the file to your checkmk server, e.g. to /tmp
 - Make sure that the file is accessible by the "site user" of your monitoring site : `chown <site name> /tmp/netapp_eseries-<version>.mkp`
 - Switch to your site user with `su - <your_site_name>`